JamesPImes/pyTRS/guides/readme.md

 # Guide to pyTRS
-Copyright © 2021, James P. Imes.
+Copyright © 2021-2022, James P. Imes.
 All rights reserved.

 *__Note:__ pyTRS is NOT licensed for any commercial or for-profit use.
 [Contact me](mailto:jamesimes@gmail.com) for licensing inquiries, or to inquire about my consulting, or just to say hello / offer feedback.*

 __Note also:__ These guides are not intended to cover all of the functionality of pyTRS, but they will get you up and running for most purposes.

+*__WARNING:__ As of v2.0.0 (September 2022) these guides are likely to be slightly outdated.
+I am working on updating them for the new version.
+The proper documentation is the most accurate source of information.
+You may want to go there after you read the quickstart.*

 ## Table of Contents